Hilbert polynomial of length functions: Hilbert polynomials for small modules

 Therefore, if $q^{(S)}$ and $q^{(M)}$ are the Hilbert polynomials associated to $S$ and $M$ respectively, we have that, for every $n \in \N$ large enough,

-The conclusion follows. \end{proof} \begin{corollary} Assume that $R$ is Noetherian and $\lambda(R) = 1$.
+The conclusion follows. \end{proof} \begin{corollary} Assume that $\lambda(R) = 1$.
 Let $p \in S$ be as in Proposition~\ref{prop:degree}.
-Then, the \ldeg of $S/(p)$ is equal to $\deg(p)$, and in particular it is independent from~$\lambda$. \end{corollary} The above corollary implies that, if $R$ is an integral domain and $\lambda(R) = 1$, then the \ldeg of $S/(p)$ does not depend on $\lambda$.
-However, this hardly surprising, since under the above assumption $\lambda$ is unique: \begin{exercise} Let $R$ be an integral domain.
-Then, there exists a unique lenght $\lambda_{1}$ on $R$-modules satisfying $\lambda_{1}(R) = 1$.
-Denoting by $K$ the field of fractions of $R$, $\lambda_{1}$ is defined by:
+Then, the \ldeg of $S/(p)$ is equal to $\deg(p)$, and in particular it is independent from~$\lambda$. \end{corollary} The above corollary implies that, if $R$ is an integral domain and $\lambda(R) = 1$, then the \ldeg of $S/(p)$ does not depend on $\lambda$ (since the leading homogeneous component of $p$ is not a zero divisor).
+However, this is hardly surprising, since under the above assumption $\lambda$ is unique (see Exercise~\ref{exe:domain}).